paruljain/voice_sim/README.md

 	1. Run the list_audio_devices.py program to get the ID of the *input device* you want to use
 	2. Edit the config.py file to set the "audio_record_device_id" to the input device ID noted above.
 To have VoiceSim select windows default output device, set "audio_playback_device_id" to None
 * By default, VoiceSim uses the Windows default playback device to provide audio notifications, such as acknowledge trigger button press.
 If you have multiple playback devices, you can configure which playback device should be used:
+	1. It is not recommended to change default setting when using VR.
+This is because when VR is started it inserts a new audio output device connected to the VR headset.
+Sometimes this can change device IDs and can cause VoiceSim to crash
 	1. Run the list_audio_device.py program to get the ID of the *output device* you want to use.
 Note that your VR headset must be started in order to detect the headset as an audio output device
 	2. Edit the config.py file to set the "audio_playback_device_id" to the output device ID noted above.
 To have VoiceSim select windows default output device, set "audio_playback_device_id" to None

 ## Adding Voice Commands
 You can add more commands to the prompt.py file.
 To see available commands please [see this SIMMCONECT source code file](https://github.com/odwdinc/Python-SimConnect/blob/master/SimConnect/EventList.py).
 * OpenAI limits the total length of the prompt and response for the model being used by VoiceSim to 2,049 tokens.
 A token is roughly 4 characters excluding spaces.
 You can get an exact count of tokens in the prompt by pasting the prompt on [OpenAI Playground](https://platform.openai.com/playground)